Limited to 28 Travelers

 A very important feature of this trip is the limited group size (which we divide into smaller groups for excursions by skiff and on foot), since nature expeditions are best experienced in a quiet, low-impact context.

-- Trip price includes: Accommodations aboard our private luxury Amazon ship, services of SDZWA Wildlife & Conservation Expert(s) and Nat Hab's professional Expedition Leader(s), local guides and boat crew, all meals from dinner on Day 1 through lunch on final day, local beer and house wine with lunch and dinner on board, most gratuities, airport transfers on Day 1 and final day, room at the Lima airport hotel on final day (may also be used for overnight stay free of charge), all activities and entrance fees, all taxes, permits and service fees.
+- Trip price includes: Accommodations aboard our private luxury Amazon riverboat, services of SDZWA wildlife and conservation expert(s) and Nat Hab's professional expedition leader(s), local guides and boat crew, all meals from dinner on Day 1 through lunch on the final day, local beer and house wine with lunch and dinner on board, most gratuities, airport transfers on Day 1 and the final day, room at the Lima airport hotel on the final day (may also be used for overnight stay free of charge), all activities and entrance fees, all taxes, permits, and service fees.

 - Internal air cost includes: All flights within the itinerary (this will be listed separately on our invoicing).

 Travel to and from the start and end point of your trip, some alcoholic beverages, some gratuities, passport and visa fees (if any), optional activities, items of a personal nature (phone calls, laundry, and internet, etc.), airline baggage fees, airport and departure taxes (if any), required medical evacuation insurance, and optional travel protection insurance are not included.